goodgodgd/RgbdFormatter/README.md

 # RgbdFormatter
 This repository holds matlab codes to convert various rgbd datasets into the easy-to-use unified format including dir structure and file naming </br>
 When we utilize existing RGB-D datasets, it is annoying that all the datasets have different formats.
 We had to implement a different reader class for each dataset. </br>
 In addition, some datasets are difficult to syncronize rgb-depth-pose data.
 For example, TUM-style datasets are named with precise timestamps, which is more difficult to be synchronized than frame index naming.
-As ScanNet provides a camera pose with transformation matrix in a distinct file, there are too many tiny text files.
+On the other hand, as ScanNet provides a camera pose with transformation matrix in a distinct file, there are too many tiny text files.
 Poses can be written in a single file where each line represents a position and a quaternion. </br>
 This is why RgbdFormatter was made.
 It converts different datasets (hence with different formats) into the same format. </br>

 ### 1. Formattable Datasets